Everest Base Camp Trek in June: All You Need to Know for a Memorable Monsoon Adventure

 The monsoon rains help the meadows become greener, while the entire route is filled with freshly bloomed flowers.
 And obviously, there are the rhododendron and pine trees with stunning views of snow-capped peaks for nature lovers.

 The breathtaking views of the mighty Everest peaks from the base camp are worth braving the challenge of trekking Everest Base Camp in June.
+It’s a unique opportunity for adventurous trekking in one of the world’s most iconic destinations.

 Yes, the tea houses on the trekking trails are open in June.
 Although June is one of the off-season trekking months in Nepal, you don’t have to worry about accommodation.